evlaV/evlaV/readme.md

 # For local use, ./init.sh will initialize ./remote with empty repositories
 # for the tool to use.
 For a github/gitlab org, these repositories will
 # need to be created manually.

-# For holo, jupiter repos, the tool will begin from tag `initial`, so you
-# can e.g., add readmes to that tag if you want.
 ./init.sh

 # Optional: use ramdisk scratch dir to avoid scratching your drive